Sunday, October 06, 2024

 New Arrangements & Duets by Van Morrison.

 It is Sunday afternoon and pouring with rain; I won’t be going anywhere today which gives me a chance to tell you about a CD I have been listening to for the last few days.
 It is called New Arrangements & Duets by Van Morrison.
 When I first heard about this new album I was a bit dubious about buying it because I imagined it would be nothing new and I didn’t like the idea of Van’s songs being given the jazz big band treatment.
 However, when I heard Steal Your Heart Away with Willie Nelson, and then read glowing reports of the album launch concerts in Brighton I thought I ought to hear it.
-Now after several listens I don’t think it is one of Van’s greatest albums by any means, but there are several tracks including one magnificent song that make it a worthwhile addition to Van’s oeuvre.
+Now after a few listens I don’t think it is one of Van’s greatest albums by any means, but there are several tracks including one magnificent song that make it a worthwhile addition to Van’s oeuvre.
 I think the Exile team spared any expense on the bland sleeve design though.

 Van & Kurt Elling.

 Kurt Elling is the guest vocalist on the first two tracks Ain’t Gonna Moan No More, and Broken Record.
 I admit I had never heard of him before, which shows my lack of knowledge of jazz music.
-Wikipedia told me has been nominated ten times for Grammy awards and has won twice as best jazz vocalist.
+Wikipedia told me he has been nominated ten times for Grammy awards and has won twice as best jazz vocalist.
 He has a great voice, and I love his scatting away to his hearts content.
 I also like the tenor sax playing of Alan Skidmore, trumpet of Guy Barker and percussion of Teena Lyle.
 I must say though that Broken Record is one of my least liked Van songs.
 I wish they had chosen something else.
 Chris White is responsible for eight of the new band arrangements on this album.
 I think he must like Van’s Enlightenment album because he chose to rearrange two Enlightenment songs.
 I’m not all that keen on what he has done with Avalon Of The Heart, a song I have always loved because of its spiritual connection to mystical Glastonbury and the holy grail.
 I don’t think these lyrics are suited to the big band jazz swing treatment.

 Van & Curtis Stigers.